TRAINING DONE DIFFERENTLY

 THE NITTY GRITTY DETAILS

-Our Group Meets on Thursday evenings, Friday mornings, and Sunday mornings.
+Group Training takes place weekly on Thursday evenings, Friday mornings, and Sunday mornings.

-We meet at my facility in Harris, MN.
+We meet on my property in Harris, MN.

 Group Training differs from a Group Class.
 It is more productive for both dogs and owners.
 In a group “class” typically, there is one goal and a specific curriculum to meet that goal.
 Every dog and student are working towards that goal.
 If you advance faster or you need more time on a specific part, you are out of luck.
 You must stay with the pace of the whole class.
 Also in a class, all dogs are out training at the same time which can eliminate dogs with dog-dog issues from being able to attend.
 It can cause burn out in both the dogs and owners having to manage their attention for an hour straight.